Newsletter

 Illustration of American 100 dollar bills, 100 and 200 shekel bills and 50 euro bills, May 19, 2025.
 Photo by Nati Shohat/Flash90.

-The Israeli shekel broke through what many see as a symbolic three-NIS-per-dollar barrier on Wednesday, reaching its strongest level against the U.S. currency in more than three decades.
+The Israeli shekel broke through the symbolic three-NIS-per-dollar barrier on Wednesday, reaching its strongest level against the U.S. currency in more than three decades.

 The rate of 2.99 shekels to the dollar, a level last seen in October 1995, is thought to reflect investor optimism tied in part to recent diplomatic developments in the region, including a ceasefire with Iran and meetings between the Jewish state and Lebanon.
-The dollar has lost much of the value it gained since the war against Iran began.
+The dollar has lost much of the value it gained since the war against Iran began on Feb.
+28.

 Leo Lederman, chief economic adviser at Bank Hapoalim and former head of the research division at the Bank of Israel, told the Globes business daily that “one event could bring the shekel to a level of about two shekels to the dollar—the fall of the regime in Iran.”

-In the interview with the Globes, Lederman cited the potential for increased capital flows, reduced risk premiums and expanded regional investment.
+In the interview with Globes, Lederman cited the potential for Israel of increased capital flows, reduced risk premiums and expanded foreign investment.

 For months, the shekel has been consolidating its position as one of the strongest-performing currencies against the U.S. dollar this year, gaining more than 20%.
-Until recently, dipping below the three-shekel threshold was widely viewed as unlikely, but in recent months, particularly after the end of the war in Gaza, analysts projected the possibility increasingly.
+Until recently, dipping below the three-shekel threshold was widely viewed as unlikely, but in recent months, particularly after the ceasefire in Gaza, analysts projected the possibility.

 A strong shekel reduces the prices of imported goods and airline flights while moderating inflation, which has returned to within the Bank of Israel’s annual target range of 1%–3%.
 Bank of Israel data also reflect increased foreign investment, with net inflows reaching $39 billion in 2025, compared with $25 billion in 2024.